squarealfa/dart_framework/arango_driver/README.md

 ## Attribution

 This package is a fork of the [dart_arango_min](https://pub.dev/packages/dart_arango_min) package with the purpose of migrating it to null safety and add a lot of extra type-safety.

+## Context

+This package is part of a set of losely integrated packages that constitute the [SquareAlfa Dart Framework](https://github.com/squarealfa/dart_framework#squarealfa-dart-framework).